Good planning is a hallmark of a transparent appointment process.

 The Public Service Act 2020, section 14 lays out the role of the Public Service in supporting the Crown in its relationship with Māori under Te Tiriti o Waitangi.
 The responsibilities include developing and maintaining the capability of the Public Service to engage with Māori and to understand Māori perspectives.

-To seek skills, knowledge, and experience, such as cultural capability and insight, gender diversity and diversity of thought, consider reviewing the requirements in role descriptions to ensure that these attributes are appropriately considered.
+Today, the benefits of board room diversity are well known.
+To seek skills, knowledge, and experience, such as cultural capability and insight, gender diversity and diversity of thought, consider reviewing the requirements in role descriptions to ensure that these and other personal qualities and attributes are appropriately considered.
 These attributes exist alongside governance capabilities ordinarily required and while these are sometimes overlooked, they are critical to ensure the system is being responsive to the needs of all people in New Zealand.

-Te Kawa Mataaho Public Service Commission (the Commission) has been working to eliminate the gender pay gap and provide advice on recruitment strategies and processes to ensure they’re free from bias.
+The Commission has been working to eliminate the gender pay gap and provide advice on recruitment strategies and processes to ensure they’re free from bias.
 Implementing the Gender Pay Principles and removing gender bias in recruitment processes(PDF, 725 KB) includes a suggested framework for developing the goals, strategy and actions that underpin a bias-free recruitment process.
 Many of these principles are also helpful for the board appointments process.

 Succession planning